ArvandMolla/ArvandMolla/README.md

 ### -------------

 ### 😄 Fun Fact
-I recently wiped off around 90% of my repositories in order to keep only the useful ones, but I ended up loosing all my activities related to those repos as well 🙈
+I recently wiped off around 90% of my repositories in order to keep only the useful ones, but I ended up loosing all my contribution activities related to those repos as well 🙈